We are proud of the exceptional pastoral support that Runshaw offers including:

-When you join Runshaw you will be assigned a Personal Tutor.
-Your tutor will guide you through your course, support you through any difficult times and, above all, celebrate your successes.
-Your Personal Tutor will help you to settle into college and agree an individual action plan with you to help you to meet your targets.
-They will carefully monitor your progress and help you with careers guidance, choosing university courses, study skills, health issues and developing your progress file.
+When you join Runshaw you will be assigned a Pastoral Mentor who will guide you through your course, support you through any difficult times and, above all, celebrate your successes.
+Pastoral Mentors will help you to settle into college and agree an individual action plan with you to help you to meet your targets.
+They will carefully monitor your progress and help with careers guidance, choosing university courses, study skills, health issues and developing employability skills.

 Parent – College Relationship

-We believe that your parents or guardians will play a vital role in ensuring your success at the college and we are committed to maintaining a productive and successful relationship with them.
-We will communicate with them on a regular basis and will always welcome enquiries about your progress or any concerns.
+We believe that parents and guardians will play a vital role in ensuring student success at the college and we are committed to maintaining a productive and successful relationship with them.
+We will communicate with them on a regular basis and will always welcome enquiries about student progress or concerns.